geomonbabu/Eduppfrontend/README.md

 # Eduppfrontend
-npm install(run this command after clone the project)
+npm install(run this command in the project terminal after clone the project)